osadl/OSLOC2JSON/README.md

     }
 }
 ```
-which may be split into the single conditions "Binary delivery" and "Source
+which may be split into the single conditions "Binary delivery" and "Source code
+delivery" using the '-e' command line option of the Python script.
+This makes it
-code delivery".
-This makes it possible to subsume them, for example, with the
-respective conditions of the FTL checklist:
+possible to subsume them, for example, with the respective conditions of the FTL
+checklist:
 ```json
 {
     "FTL|MIT": {